mecid/mecid.github.io/_posts/2023-07-11-unidirectional-flow-in-swift.md

     )
 }
 ```

-There is no need for mocking protocols because the state is a simple struct you can create and put into the store to render in the view.

 #### Debuggable
 Debugging and logging became very easy.
 If something goes wrong, you know where to look.
 The *reduce* function is the only place containing app logic, and it is the best place to put log messages because all actions go through the *reduce* function.
 It means your logs will never miss any state change.